 Here’s the dealio – back in 2011 I read an article online that said it was practically impossible to make money with a food blog.
 I had trouble believing that.
 I asked Lindsay if I could experiment with Pinch of Yum to see if we could create an income from it.
 On September 5th, 2011 I published a post titled The Food Blog Money Making Experiment.

 I was a little embarrassed to publish the post.
 I started to think that the article might have been right.
 Twenty dollars is technically an income, but it’s nothing to write home about (or write a blog post about).
 I questioned whether it would be worth it to move forward with publishing the posts, but Lindsay and I decided we’d stick with it even if we didn’t earn much.
 Our hope was that it might help people that were just getting started, even if it was telling people what wasn’t working well.

-“We thought it would be fun and maybe even helpful if we gave everyone a sneak peak into the earnings coming from Pinch of Yum.
+“We thought it would be fun and maybe even helpful if we gave everyone a sneak peek into the earnings coming from Pinch of Yum.
 The plan is to post total earnings once a month.”

 As mentioned in that very first post, the plan was to publish an update every month.
 We’ve stuck with that plan, and every month since September 2011 I’ve published a behind-the-scenes Pinch of Yum post.
 This is post #23 in The Food Blog Money Making Experiment.
 Thus ends our short Pinch of Yum history lesson. 🙂

 - BlogHer (now SheKnows) – $5,885.66

 - Tasty Food Photography – $1,434.00

 - Bluehost – $1,170

 - Thesis Theme – $223.74